-Once you have completed the modules you will not gain a specific qualification but the undergraduate credit will put you in a position where you are able to apply for the Professional Qualification in Probation.
-We hope that they are enjoyable and worthwhile in themselves, and also applicable to your current work or volunteer activities.
+Once the modules have been completed, you will not gain a specific qualification but a transcript of undergraduate academic credit will put you in a position where you are able to apply for the Professional Qualification in Probation.
+We hope that they are thought provoking, enjoyable and worthwhile in themselves, and also applicable to your current work or volunteer activities.

-The modules are offered through flexible learning, with the study organised and sequenced in different ways.
+The modules are offered through distance and flexible learning, with the study organised and sequenced in different ways.
+Modules commence January, April, July and October each year.
 According to your needs and circumstances the programme could be completed in 6 months with two core modules taken simultaneously, 9 months with two modules simultaneously then two consecutively, or each module taken consecutively and therefore taking 12 months to complete.

 - Each module lasts 3 months